How To Easily Remove Cockroaches From A Boat

 Bay Leaves

-You can say goodbye to cockroaches with this inexpensive and readily available solution.
+With this inexpensive and readily available solution, you can say goodbye to cockroaches.
 Bay leaves, commonly used in Indian cooking for their fragrant aroma, can be a powerful deterrent for these pests.

 Using Soap Solution

-Here’s another way to get rid of roaches on your boat using a simple household item – soap!
-By mixing soap with water and creating a solution, you can effectively get rid of these pests.
+Here’s another way to get rid of roaches on your boat using a simple household item—soap!
+Mix soap with water to create a solution, and you can effectively eliminate these pests.

-Simply sprinkle the mixture on the cockroaches and watch as most of them die instantly from having their breathing pores covered by the soapy water.
+Sprinkle the mixture on the cockroaches, and watch as most die instantly from their breathing pores covered by the soapy water.
 You can also spray the solution on their nests to coax the cockroaches out and then eliminate them manually.

 Using Ammonia Solution

 With its strong and pungent odor, ammonia can be a great solution for keeping these pests from your boat.
-Simply mix two cups of ammonia with a bucket of water, and flush the solution through your boat’s compartment and other susceptible places.
+Mix two cups of ammonia with a bucket of water and flush the solution through your boat’s compartment and other susceptible places.

 The strong scent of the ammonia will keep the cockroaches away, ensuring that your home stays roach-free.
 To maintain this, consider repeating the remedy once every two weeks.